jesselessa/weather-app-react-node/README.md

 # weather-app-react-tailwind-client

-This project is a weather application that can collect and save data for any city in the world.
-It must be used in combination with [a custom API](https://github.com/jesselessa/weather-app-node-express-api).
+This project is a weather application for collecting and saving any city data.
+It must be used in combination with a custom API, the code of which can be found [here](https://github.com/jesselessa/weather-app-node-express-api).

 ## Table of Contents